JavanPoirier/AudioMixer/README.md

 To use:
 1. Right click the project and choose "Manage Nuget Packages"
-2. Choose the restore option in the Nuget screen (or just install the latest StreamDeck-Tools from Nuget)
+1. Choose the restore option in the Nuget screen (or just install the latest StreamDeck-Tools from Nuget)
+1. Ensure the DistributionTool.exe exists where specified in the `install.bat`
-3. Update the manifest.json file with the correct details about your plugin
+1. Update the manifest.json file with the correct details about your plugin
-4. Modify PluginAction.cs as needed (it holds the logic for your plugin)
+1. Modify PluginAction.cs as needed (it holds the logic for your plugin)
-5. Modify the PropertyInspector\PluginActionPI.html and PropertyInspector\PluginActionPI.js as needed to show field in the Property Inspector
+1. Modify the PropertyInspector\PluginActionPI.html and PropertyInspector\PluginActionPI.js as needed to show field in the Property Inspector
-6. Before releasing, change the Assembly Information (Right click the project -> Properties -> Application -> Assembly Information...)
+1. Before releasing, change the Assembly Information (Right click the project -> Properties -> Application -> Assembly Information...)

 For help with StreamDeck-Tools:
 	Discord Server: http://discord.barraider.com